 AESSEAL needed help protecting their operations from power disruptions while driving forward net zero strategies.

-Generating your own electricity on-site is a powerful way to create independence from the National Grid, dramatically reduce energy costs, and work towards net zero carbon emissions.
+On-site power generation and generating your own electricity on-site is a powerful way to create independence from the National Grid, dramatically reduce energy costs, work towards net-zero carbon emissions and create power resiliency.

 Battery energy storage allows excess energy generated on-site to be stored for later use, or to be sold back to the National Grid at peak pricing.